Skip to Content

 Related Frequently Asked Questions:

-How Do You Calculate Reach in Boxing?
+How to Measure Reach in Boxing?

 You can measure reach by standing against a wall, holding your arms out at 90 degrees, using a pencil to mark the end of your middle finger tips then use a measuring tape to measure the distance between the two markings.